lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

 The gradient tool can be accessed from the Toolbar as a key shortcut:

-- Linear: :kbd:`alt-LMB` and drag
+- Linear: :kbd:`Alt-LMB` and drag
-- Radial: :kbd:`alt-ctrl-LMB` and drag
+- Radial: :kbd:`Alt-Ctrl-LMB` and drag

 The following weight paint options are used to control the gradient: